giannan-mods/bondage-framework/README.md

 The mod can be made better with additional images.
 Any help would be appreciated!

 - Status images for Ashamed: Covering herself, looking around.
-- Status images for Bound: Simply both arms behind their back.
+- Status images for Bound: Simply both arms behind their back (Naked and clothed).
 - Status images for Muted: Mouth closed, and an angry or annoyed expression, looking at their mouth.
-- Status images for Blinded: Arms forward, trying to not trip and fall.
+- Status images for Blinded: Arms forward, trying to not trip and fall (Naked and clothed).
 - Status images for Suffocating: Bluish face, eyes rolled up, etc. Nothing too extreme though.
 - Status images for Disheartened: Revisit the images currently in use, as they might not be appropriate.
 - Status images for Terrified: Simply a fearful face.
 Eyes wide open, mouth agape, etc.